-BASSETERRE, St. Kitts – AFTER knocking on the door for quite some time, Rahkeem Cornwall has finally has finally been selected as a member of the West Indies Test squad.
+BASSETERRE, St. Kitts – AFTER knocking on the door for quite some time, Rahkeem Cornwall has finally been selected as a member of the West Indies Test squad.

 According to the Head of Cricket West Indies’ Interim Selection Panel, Robert Haynes, the 26-year-old was selected because of his consistency and match-winning performance.